Kinematics of robotic manipulators - forward kinematics 1

 No rotation is equivalent to placing the identity matrix in the rotation section of the transformation matrix Thus T6TT can be stated as:

-Real world co-ordinates for the tool tip after the transformation read from the tT1 section of matrix T1TT are as follows:
+Hence real world co-ordinates for the origin of frame TT after the transformation read from the tTT1 section of matrix T1TT are as follows:

 We have completed the forward kinematic analysis using homogeneous transformations.
-In the next tutorial we explain another method using transformation matrices known as the Denavit Hartenberg method.
+In the next tutorial we demonstrate another method of forward analysis using transformation matrices known as the Denavit Hartenberg method.

 I welcome feedback at: